Syapik12/Syapik12/README.md

 - 📫 How to reach me **muhammadsyafiq545@gmail.com**

-- ⚡ Fun fact **The best preparation for tomorrow is doing your best today.**
+- ⚡ Best Quote **The best preparation for tomorrow is doing your best today.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">